 OCTOBER 5-7, 2019 – Save the Date!

 Details will be released in spring of 2019.
 In the meantime, check out the details from the 2018 trip below.

-Join Georgia River Network on Columbus Day weekend for a voyage down the Flint River that would fill Christopher Columbus with envy.
+Join Georgia River Network for a voyage down the Flint River!

 The Flint river in South Georgia is fed by massive underground aquifers and runs clear and cool.
 While other South Georgia rivers offer up a plethora of sandbars and lazy bends, the Flint flows between limestone bluffs, over shoals and between picturesque islands.
 Along the way, crystal clear spring pools bubble up to feed the river.
 Off river, we will have the opportunity to learn more about the river and the region through tours of area attractions and nightly activities at campsites that include entertainment, games and programs highlighting the river’s cultural and natural heritage.
 It’s every bit as much fun as the original Paddle Georgia…just a wee bit shorter.